 While the World Designer Tool is not capable of automatically creating new Asset Chunks on its own, it can interface with Asset Creators in order to requests new Asset Chunks be created.
 This is a powerful feature without which the manipulation operations described above would not be possible.

 A Default Asset Creator is included with the Streamable Assets Manager, however you also have the power to add custom ones that add support for custom asset types or simply change the way in which Asset Chunks are created.
-Asset Creators are assigned on a per World Grouping and LOD level, so every LOD of every World Grouping can make use of a unique one.
+Asset Creators are assigned on a per LOD Zone Grouping basis, so every LOD of every Zone Grouping can make use of a unique one.
 Please take a look at the Asset Creators Section within this Chapter if you want more information!

 Interested in the Default Asset Creator instead?

-The World Designer Tool also gives you the option of destroying any Asset Chunks associated with a Cell you are about to disable, which is a great way to ensure no Assets are left behind in limbo when disabling Cells.
+The World Designer Tool also gives you the option of removing any Asset Chunks associated with a Cell you are about to disable from your project.
+It is recommended to always remove the Asset Chunks when prompted to ensure that asset chunks are not left behind in your project (though of course, you can always manually delete them as well).